If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 If you get some groceries, steer clear of tourist traps (like Fisherman’s Wharf), and avoid pricey table service restaurants, you can definitely eat on the cheap on your trip to San Francisco.

-If you are visiting San Francisco on a budget, you’ll want to avoid renting a car.
+If you are planning a San Francisco family vacation on a budget, you’ll want to avoid renting a car.
 Parking downtown is incredibly expensive (hotel parking costs $40-$80 per night) plus the cost of the rental car.

 Public transportation and Uber are the best budget-friendly options for getting around.
 You can take buses, ferries, and even trolleys to easily get where you are going.